spiwn/mc-chunker/README.md

 - MC-Chunker is not compatible with older versions

 ### Minecraft version compatability
-Currently only Snapshot 20w22a has been tested.
+Currently only Snapshot 20w22a through 1.16-pre2 have been tested.
 Other snapshots might work, but they have not been tested yet.

 ### Planned features